Vehicle access - dropped kerbs

 What to check before applying for a crossover

-If the road you require access from is on a classified road (A, B, C or D) you will require planning permission before applying for the kerb to be lowered.
-You can check whether a road is classified on the find your nearest map.
+If the road you require access from is on a classified road (A, B, or C) you will require planning permission before applying for the kerb to be lowered.
+You can check whether a road is classified on the find your nearest map by clicking on the relevant road.

 Please note that obtaining planning permission can take time.
 You are advised to obtain planning permission prior to completing your application form for vehicle access.
 See our How to make a planning application page for more information.